ShareKM/KMAP-C/README.md

 ## KMAP-C Toolkit

-The Open **KMAP-C Toolkit** is a core C/C++ source code library to define and implement the input function, kinetic models, optimization algorithms, and utility functions.
+The **KMAP-C Toolkit** is a core C/C++ source code library to define and implement the input function, kinetic models, optimization algorithms, and utility functions.
 For parametric imaging (voxel-wise kinetic modeling), it adopts the OpenMP parallel programming model for acceleration.

 <div align="center">
   <img src="https://github.com/user-attachments/assets/31573cb0-b1f5-4c50-8a51-8da9490eb214" width="1000" >